The ultimate wrinkle reduction solution: Laser skin rejuvenation treatment combined with LED light therapy

-We offer laser skin resurfacing treatments combined with LED therapy to promote wrinkle reduction.
+We offer laser skin rejuvenation treatments combined with LED therapy to promote wrinkle reduction.
 These combination treatments recharge the skin, boost the skin’s anti-ageing abilities and help enhance the skin’s own natural repair process providing a prolonged youthful appearance.

 Traditional skin rejuvenation treatments include topical creams, dermal abrasion, chemical peels and ablative lasers such as the CO2 and ER: Yag ablative lasers.
 These are effective in reducing wrinkles from ageing or photo damage, but result in side effects that are painful and require significant recovery time.
 While remodelling of the dermis is required for effective skin resurfacing, these ablative treatments also destroy the epidermis to some extent.
 Several layers of the skin are removed during treatment, and the affected areas are often left with open wounds.
 Common side effects include erythema, scarring, pain and infection and further sun damage if clients do not adhere strictly to aftercare instructions.
 Consequently, these treatments can require several weeks of patient recovery time.